Why RBI must not raise interest rates despite inflation

 Those who have been calling on the RBI to change tack from growth to fighting inflation completely miss the nuance between different kinds of inflation and the differential responses called for.

-Growth is still not robust enough to take economic output this fiscal to at least where it was at the end of 2019-20.
-It is yet not time for the RBI to abandon its accommodative stance of monetary policy, leave alone start raising rates.
+Growth is still not robust enough to take economic output this fiscal to at least where it was at the end of 2018-19.
+It is not yet time for the RBI to abandon its accommodative stance of monetary policy, leave alone start raising rates.

-Note: (An earlier version mentioned an incorrect period while referring to growth.
-This version has been modified to reflect the correct year and has a new line at the beginning.)